-Transition to localism
+Transition to Localism

 The desire to shift power away from central and regional government to local authorities and local communities is a core objective of the Coalition Government.

-In December 2010, the Government published its long-awaited Localism Bill, which provides the framework through which power will be devolved.
+In December 2010, t Government published its long-awaited Localism Bill, which provides the framework through which power will be devolved.
 If passed, the Bill will bring with it significant changes to the planning system, new powers for local government, as well as providing new rights for local communities to shape a vision for their area and to take greater control of local services.

 The Bill is complex and wide-ranging and changes the way decisions are made and the environment through which architects operate.
 This is a big challenge for the profession, but also provides new opportunities.

 Throughout 2011, the RIBA will begin a major programme of work designed to ensure that the organisation and profession are well-equipped to adapt to the change, are well placed to meet the challenges and take advantage of the opportunities that localism will bring with it.

 By its definition, localism will mean different things in different places and produce different outcomes.
 But what does it mean to you?
 How will it work in your area?
 How do you think the government’s proposals can be best made to work?